accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/image-vehiculant-une-information-donnee-par-la-couleur.md

 ---
-title: Image conveying information (given by color)
+title: Image conveying information (provided by colour)
 ---

-Image of which all or part of the content visually transmits information through color only.
+An image in which all or part of the content visually conveys information through colour alone.